Austin-Ellefson/Austin-Ellefson.github.io/Azure/Operation-Dead-Deploy.md

 -  Azure Portal, Activity Log, and Azure Policy

 ## Investigation
-The core.
-Numbered steps IN YOUR OWN WORDS: what you looked at, what you found, what you concluded at each step.
-6 to 12 screenshots of meaningful moments (portal views, query results, before/after).

 1. I opened the portal and began looking at resource groups to see if any looked out of place.
 Towards the bottom I found my culprit.
 ![Resources deployed by the intern](Screenshots/S1.png)